Reggie Brooks

-Reginald Arthur Brooks (born January 19, 1971) is a former American football running back in the National Football League.
-He attended Booker T. Washington High School in Tulsa, Oklahoma.
+Reginald Arthur Brooks (born January 19, 1971) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish, earning second-team All-American honors in 1992.

+Brooks attended Booker T. Washington High School in Tulsa, Oklahoma.
 He is the uncle to Minnesota Vikings Linebacker Anthony Barr.

+Brooks was inducted into Booker T. Washington’s 2022 Ring of Honor class during a ceremony between the Hornets’ basketball games against Bixby on Friday night, Feb 4, 2022 at Nathan E. Harris Fieldhouse.

 Career

 College

 Brooks, following his older brother Tony, enrolled at the University of Notre Dame in 1989.
 Originally a defensive back, he converted to tailback for the 1991 season and won a spot in the starting lineup for 1992.
 During his senior season at Notre Dame, Brooks enjoyed massive success, rushing for 1,372 yards with an 8.0 yards per carry average while scoring 13 touchdowns.
 He was named an All-American and finished fifth in Heisman Trophy voting that year.